©️ “Energy act” Small Fry in Oil (1973), Up Helly Aa Committee Archive, accessed 2024.

 - Nieuwe Uitzichten: Museum Bommel van Dam & Odapark. © Doerak film

-Swamp Palace at Nieuwe Uitzichten | New Commissioned Work in Public Space in Tegelen - Museum Bommel van Dam & Odapark Venray (9 Sept.
+Swamp Palace at Nieuwe Uitzichten | A Commissioned Work in Public Space in Tegelen - Museum Bommel van Dam & Odapark Venray (9 Sept.
 2022 - 7 Oct.
 2022)

 Museum van Bommel van Dam and Odapark in Venray have jointly started Nieuwe Uitzichten.
 Supported by the North Limburg Culture Region, nine artists and designers from the Euregion around North Limburg are developing a project within this exhibition that contributes to the greening of our living environment.
 Each artist focuses on a specific location.
 In these nine places, efforts are being made towards a green intervention in the public space.